Sorry, we couldn't find any results matching this search

 The recreation therapist is a professional trained in designing and implementing a program of therapeutic recreation.
 They apply knowledge in psychology, rehabilitation, and leisure to aid their clients.
 Some of the roles they are going to play include:

-Recreation therapy is highly rated as a powerful tool that capitalizes on the joy of playing in healing, health, and happiness.
-By engaging people in pleasant activities, it deals not only with physical health but also with mental and emotional states.
+Recreation therapy is considered an effective tool that capitalizes on the joy of playing in healing, health, and happiness.
+It treats not only physical health but also mental and emotional states by engaging people in pleasant activities.
 Whether it is for those recovering from an illness, people with disabilities, or even seniors who want to connect, recreation therapy provides a holistic approach to quality-of-life improvements.